-The independent accountants examine annual financial statements and provide other permissible non-audit and tax-related services for the Company.
-The Company and the Audit Committee have considered whether the non-audit services provided by BDO USA are compatible with maintaining the independence of BDO USA in its audit of the Company and are not considered prohibited services under the Sarbanes-Oxley Act of 2002.
+The independent registered public accounting firm examines the annual financial statements and provides other permissible non-audit and tax-related services for the Company.
+The Company and the Audit Committee have considered the non-audit services provided by BDO USA and concluded they are compatible with maintaining the independence of BDO USA in its audit of the Company and are not considered prohibited services under the Sarbanes-Oxley Act of 2002.

 Audit Fees.
-In fiscal 2010, the professional services of BDO USA totaled \$2,522,182 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's internal control over financial reporting.
-In fiscal 2009, the professional services of BDO USA totaled \$2,560,200 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting and reporting standards, consultations regarding the SEC comment letter received by the Company and for the audit of the Company's internal control over financial reporting.
+In fiscal 2012, the fees for professional services rendered by BDO USA totaled \$2,493,000 for the audit of the Company's annual financial statements and schedule, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards and for the audit of the Company's effectiveness of internal control over financial reporting.
+In fiscal 2011, the fees for professional services rendered by BDO USA totaled \$2,532,000 for the audit of the Company's annual financial statements, for reviews of the Company's financial statements included in the Company's quarterly reports on Form 10-Q filed with the SEC, audit-related consultation concerning financial accounting and reporting standards, consultations regarding the SEC comment letter received by the Company and for the audit of the Company's internal control over financial reporting.

 Audit-Related Fees.
-In fiscal 2010 and fiscal 2009, the Company paid BDO USA \$43,639 and \$44,331, respectively, for services in respect of employee benefit plan audits.
+The Company paid BDO USA \$43,000 in each of fiscal 2011 and fiscal 2012 for services in respect of employee benefit plan audits.

 Tax Fees.
-In fiscal 2010, the Company paid BDO USA \$25,717 for tax-related services.
-In fiscal 2009, the Company paid BDO USA \$12,600 for tax-related services.
+The Company paid BDO USA \$26,000 in each of fiscal 2011 and fiscal 2012 for tax-related services.
 Tax-related services included professional services rendered for tax compliance, tax advice and tax planning.

 All Other Fees.
-The Company did not pay BDO USA any other fees in fiscal 2010 or fiscal 2009.
+The Company did not pay BDO USA any other fees in fiscal 2012 or fiscal 2011.